liutikas/liutikas.github.io/_posts/2025-06-12-Pom-Pom-Pom.md

 In the meantime, POM user experience keeps getting worse due to the issues describe in this post, as well as [a variety of bugs in Gradle and KGP](https://github.com/bazel-contrib/rules_jvm_external/issues/1376#issuecomment-2968205021).
 Have we reached the end of life for POMs?

+## Addendum

+Maven is a great build tool and has had a huge impact on the Java/JVM ecosystem.
+This post is by no means a suggestion to avoid using it.
+The goal is more to discuss whether we could have more flexibility using something else to support an idea of artifact variants/flavors.